alvink92/nba-snapshot/README.md

-# NBA Pastime
+# NBA Snapshot

 ## Overview
-NBA Pastime is a statistical dashboard that shows a snapshot of a state of an NBA match.
+NBA Snapshot is a statistical dashboard that shows a snapshot of a state of an NBA match.
 Users can view team and player statistics as well as explore breakdowns of how well the game is going.

-<sub>Although NBA Pastime only displays a single snapshot as of now, it's future may include a backend implementation to feed users live updates to game scores and statistics as live games are going on</sub>
+<sub>Although NBA Snapshot only displays a single snapshot as of now, it's future may include a backend implementation to feed users live updates to game scores and statistics as live games are going on</sub>

 ## Functionality and MVPs

-NBA Pastime will:
+NBA Snapshot will:
  * allow users to view and/or interact with statistics of selected snapshot of an NBA game
  * display teams' points scored in a visually pleasing manner
  * display a breakdown of points scored per quarter